 Production Debugger Overview

 FusionReactor’s debugger contains a fully featured, low overhead, ‘IDE’ Style debugging browser console (see below) as well as the ability to capture stack trace and variable context state at any point where you may set a breakpoint in your code.
-No need to write variables out to logs – just run FusionReactor and set a breakpoint and receive an email with all the information you need.
-Easily perform remote Java debugging for any JVM or Docker container.
+No need to write variables out to logs – just run FusionReactor and set a breakpoint and you can receive an email with all the information you need.
+Easily perform remote Java debugging for any JVM.

 Java IDE Debugger